 The institute provides mentorship programs to both undergraduate as well as postgraduate students.
 For undergraduates, in each professional year, a group of students is allotted to a faculty of the same year as a mentor, who regularly, through mentorship sessions formally as well as informally, interacts with their student mentees, where the issues like attendance, academic performance, hostel life in campus, and any other problems faced by the students are discussed, with the aim of providing psychological and moral support.

 Postgraduate students have their respective guides as mentors.
 The whole program is looked after by the Head of the Mentorship Program assisted by Co-ordinators for different professional years of MBBS.

 Students admitted to the institute are covered under a suitable scheme for hospitalization provided by the trust, Charutar Arogya Mandal.

-Village stay organized by Community Medicine department enables the students understand the health status problems of the village people.
+Village stay organized by the Community Medicine department enables the students to understand the health status problems of the village people.
 Problem Solving for Better Health [PSBH] is another unique project undertaken by our institute.

 Court visits organized by the Department of Forensic Medicine & Toxicology provide first-hand exposure in court proceedings for future medical experts.

 Assistant Dean, Student Support along with faculties plans and implements activities which involve the students and promote their overall development.
 A Calendar for Co-curricular activities spread over the whole academic year is prepared that includes CAM-Med-Olympics (Sports), HORIZON (Sports, Cultural, and Literary), HM Patel Night Tournaments [Cricket, Volleyball, Basketball & Football], Fresher’s week, Student Picnic, etc. Various student committees function under Student Support namely Literary, Cultural, Sports, Food & Community Service wherein members are selected from all batches of the undergraduate program and carry out their respective activities all around the year.